SDFDiff: Differentiable Rendering of Signed Distance Fields for 3D Shape Optimization

 A key observation is that the derivatives of a given pixel with respect to rendering parameters only depend on a local neighborhood of eight SDF samples that define the value of the trilinearly interpolated SDF at the surface intersection point.
 In other words, the sphere tracing process itself does not need to be differentiable.
 Instead, only the local computations involving the local set of eight SDF samples around the surface intersection need to be differentiable.
 Therefore, our approach proceeds in two stages: first, we apply sphere tracing to identify the eight samples nearest to the surface intersection.
 This step is not differentiable.
 Second, we locally compute the pixel color based on the local set of SDF samples.
 This step is implemented using an automatic differentiation framework to obtain the derivatives.

-Note that differentiable ray marching of voxel grids has been used before~\cite{yan2016perspective, zhu2018von,RenderNet2018}.
-However, in these approaches the voxels represent opacities, either as binary variables or as continuous occupancy probabilities.
-In these cases, ray marching through the entire volume needs to be differentiated because all voxels along a ray may influence the corresponding pixel.
-In addition, in these techniques the computation of surface normals and evaluation of shading models is not as straightforward as with SDFs.
+While differentiable ray marching of voxel grids has been used before~\cite{yan2016perspective, zhu2018von, RenderNet2018, simone}, these approaches are based on voxel opacities, given by binary variables or continuous occupancy probabilities.
+In these cases ray marching through the entire volume needs to be differentiated because all voxels along a ray may influence the corresponding pixel.

-\subsection{Sphere Tracing}
+\paragraph{Sphere Tracing.}